kragen/peg-bootstrap/peg.md

 all languages context-free grammars can.
-`S → a S a | a S b | b S a | b S b | a` is a simple context-free language that Ford conjectured cannot be parsed with a PEG.
+`S → a S a | a S b | b S a | b S b | a` is a simple context-free language that Ford conjectured cannot be parsed with a PEG;
+it describes strings of odd numbers of `a`s and `b`s in which the middle letter is an `a`.
 PEGs can parse all languages
 that can be parsed with LL(k) or LR(k) parsers.